MikeSpreitzer/llm-d-fast-model-actuation/docs/dual-pods.md

   time series that report on the current memory usage on an accelerator.

-- For each (relevant Node, accelerator):
+- For each accelerator on a relevant Node:

     - the total amount of accelerator memory currently in use, which comes (in the case of nvidia GPU operator) from monitoring the